 Photo courtesy of Ascend Elements

-Westborough, Massachusetts-based lithium-ion battery (LIB) recycler Ascend Elements has announced the appointment of Linh Austin as its new president and CEO, succeeding Mike O’Kronley, who had served as CEO since 2020.
+Westborough, Massachusetts-based lithium-ion battery (LIB) recycler Ascend Elements has appointed Linh Austin as its new president and CEO, succeeding Mike O’Kronley, who had served as CEO since 2020.

-Austin has been a member of Ascend’s board of directors since September 2024, and the company says he is a seasoned energy executive with more than 30 years of progressive experience in industrial operations, profit and loss management, mergers and acquisitions, strategy, engineering, procurement and construction.
+Austin has been a member of Ascend’s board of directors since September 2024 and is a seasoned energy executive with more than 30 years of progressive experience in industrial operations, profit and loss management, mergers and acquisitions, strategy, engineering, procurement and construction.
 He has held previous senior-level roles at McDermott, BP and ARCO.

 RELATED: Ascend Elements alters Kentucky plans, will return $164M grant to DOE | Minding the mission